Samaria: Israeli administration

-Israeli settlements in the West Bank are considered by most in the international community to be illegal under international law, but others including the United States and Israeli governments dispute this.
+Israeli settlements in the West Bank are considered by most in the international community to be illegal under international law, though the United States and Israeli governments dispute this.
 In September 2016, the Town Board of the American Town of Hempstead in the State of New York, led by Councilman Bruce Blakeman entered into a partnership agreement with the Shomron Regional Council, led by Yossi Dagan, as part of an anti-Boycott, Divestment and Sanctions campaign.